NoBlackBoxes/OtherBlackBoxes/ai/deepfakes/README.md

 0. Dataset generation
 1. Face Extraction
-   - Face detection
-   - Face alignment
+2. Face alignment
-2. Training (Joint-Encoder and Seperate-Decoder)
+3. Training (Joint-Encoder and Seperate-Decoder)
-3. Swapping
-4. Compositing
+4. Inpsection
+5. Swapping

 ## Requirements
 *Note:* All commands should be run inside the "ai/deepfakes" folder